albruevich/Text-Quest-Editor/README.md

 A location can:
 - **show a parameter** — it will be displayed in the game,
 - **hide a parameter**,
-- **do nothing** (default value).
+- **do nothing** (the default value).

 ---

-**Influence on Parameter Values**
+**Influence on parameter values**

-4 modes are available: **Units**, **Value**, **Percent**, **Expression**
+There are 4 available modes: **Units**, **Value**, **Percent**, **Expression**

 **Units**
-Changes the value of a parameter by the specified number (adds or subtracts).
+Changes the parameter value by the specified number (adds or subtracts).
-Example: there were 2 gold, +3 is specified → it will become 5 (taking into account the minimum and maximum value).
+Example: there were 2 gold, +3 is specified → it becomes 5 (taking into account the minimum and maximum value).

 **Value**
-Sets the exact value of a parameter.
+Sets the exact parameter value.
-Example: there were 2 gold, 0 is set → the player no longer has gold.
+Example: there were 2 gold, 0 is set → the player has no gold anymore.

 **Percent**
-Changes the value of a parameter by the specified percentage.
+Changes the parameter value by the specified percentage.
-Example: there were 10 gold, -50% is specified → it will become 5.
+Example: there were 10 gold, -50% is specified → it becomes 5.

 **Expression**
-Sets the value of a parameter using a formula.
+Sets the parameter value using a formula.

 Example: